This comes with a shout out to Dr. Jacob Jones.

 I suggest that their religion was discredited in a religious war.
 Tiu, their war god, had failed them.
 If Tiu was gone, it only made sense for Woden to take his place.
 This left a problem: If Odin was unavailable to escort the souls of the dead to the after-life, who would take up this function?
 I find no references to Valkyries qua Valkyries before 900 AD.
 The Valkyries were how you got to the afterlife.
 Sure, half of the dead went to Freya, but we know what the desirable outcome was – Valhalla.
 And you didn’t get there by being a good person.
 Nor by recognizing the gods.
 Nor by following your duty.
 One reached Valhalla by dying in battle and taking as large an honor-guard of dead enemies with you as possible.
 Thus was a blood-thirst ignited which would not burn out for seven centuries.
 A pagan religion was converted into a battle religion.
 This is why the blood-thirst of the Danes so shocked the Anglo-Saxons; it was something new from a people they had once counted as kin.

 I once thought that some of the actions of Odin were reminiscent of Christ, but now I see them an adoptions from Christianity during the process of enlarging Odin into a Chief god.
-One example: Odin hung himself on a tree for three times three days.
+One example: Odin hung himself on a tree for three times three days before returning from the dead.
+Jesus came back after three days – Odin after three times three.
 “I sacrificed myself to myself.”

 Crucified on a tree, sacrificed by himself to himself, before an apotheosis.
 I think this is appropriated from Christianity.
 More, I think this idea is when Odin became the first of the Gods to the Germanic peoples.